-SEM I SEM II SEM III SEM IV CREDITS → 32 credits 28 credits 0 credits (see note iii) 0 credits (see note iii) COURSES → Theory courses (24 credits) + 4 Methods courses (2x4) (see note i) 4 Courses (6x4) + 1 Seminar (1x4) Thesis (Stage 1) Thesis (Stage 2)

-Notes:
+SEM I SEM II SEM III SEM IV

+CREDITS → 30 credits 30 credits 0 credits 0 credits

+(see note iii) (see note iii)

+$COURSES \rightarrow$ 3 Theory courses 4 Courses (6x4) Thesis Thesis

+(6x3) + (Stage 1) (Stage 2)

++ Seminar (1x4)

+2 Methods +

+courses (6x2) Academic Writing

+(see note i) and Analysis (1x2)

+Notes

 - i.
-The four methods courses serve as introductions to practical research skills. - ii.
+Of the THREE methods courses offered, students are required to opt for any TWO. - ii.
 In all three tracks, students are required to take two courses in each of the 3rd and 4th semesters, for a programme total of 108 credits to be earned across 4 semesters.
-These courses may be Department/Institute/Track electives or a Supervised Learning course or others as applicable (see appended course lists; the lists are suggestive, not exhaustive)

-with the approval of the Supervisor/Faculty Advisor.
-In addition, students will undertake and complete the Research Projects 1 and 2 for a total of 24 credits.

-iii.
-In all three tracks, students with a master's degree in specific subjects (see table below) may elect to complete the programme by thesis.
-The course credit requirement will remain at 60 credits and the second year will be available for research and writing the thesis.
+These courses may be Department/Institute/Track electives or a Supervised Learning course or others as applicable (see appended course lists; the lists are suggestive, not exhaustive) with the approval of the Supervisor/Faculty Advisor.
+In addition, students will undertake and complete the Research Projects 1 and 2 for a total of 24 credits. - iii.
+In all three tracks, students with a master's degree in specific subjects (See Table below) may elect to complete the programme by thesis.
+The course credit requirement will remain at 60 credits and the 2nd year will be available for research and writing the thesis.

+Eligibility for thesis option

 Human Sciences LLP Soc

-Master's degrees (suc Master's degrees (such as an MA, MS etc.) in the subjects/areas specified below
+Master's degrees (such as an MA, MS etc.) in the subjects/areas specified

+below

 Archaeology; Applied Linguistics; Arts and Anthropology;

 History Aesthetics; Cognitive Science; Sociology

 AND Comparative Literature; English

 those as applicable Literature; Film Studies;

 for LLP and Soc Performing Arts; Performance

 tracks Studies; Linguistics;

 Translation Studies.